andrew henderson menu

 • one year (can’t be renewed more than five times in a row)

-• two years (can’t be renewed more than once)
+• two years (can’t be renewed more than once).

-When applying for the first time, the Albanian temporary residence permit is not issued for more than a year unless you’re a US, EU, or Kosovo citizen.
+When applying for the first time, the Albanian temporary residence permit is not issued for more than a year unless you’re a US, EU or Kosovo citizen.
+When applying for the first time, the US, EU and Kosovo citizens will receive a five-year residence permit.

-However, all foreigners who gain residence by real-estate purchase obtain only a one year residence permit which can be renewed every year.Permanent Residence: A foreign citizen with stable ties in Albania will be eligible for permanent residence after legally residing there for five consecutive years.
+A foreign citizen with stable ties in Albania will be eligible for permanent residence after legally residing there for five consecutive years.

 Residence Permits According to Motive